 To ensure your organisation is getting the most from PostgreSQL, it pays to take a look at your own processes occasionally and compare them to industry best practices.
 The global PostgreSQL community, of which Fujitsu is very much a part, is always looking to improve and refine these guidelines.
 By conducting an Operations Review, you will know if your processes are in line with the highest industry standards, and how to rectify any anomalies.

 Fujitsu will provide you with a summary of the current best practices.
 This includes recommendations on the best way to perform:

-- auditing of your system
+- system audits

-- regular back-ups.
+- regular backups.